kumahq/kuma/docs/generated/resources/proxy_dataplane.md

         - `serviceAddress` (optional)

             Address of the service that requests will be forwarded to.
-            Defaults to '127.0.0.1', since Kuma DP should be deployed next to the service.
+            Defaults to 'DataplaneIP', since Kuma DP should be deployed next to the service.

         - `address` (optional)